How to remove ransomware

 Data locking process with a secure encryption algorithm such as RSA ensures that, if no backups were retained, files could only be recovered by paying the ransom in bitcoin (for anonymity purposes).

-While the first ransomware infections focused on locking users' computer screens and displaying a falsified FBI or other local authority messages, modern crypto-malware evolved to be more effective and efficient.
+While the first ransomware infections focused on locking users' computer screens and displaying falsified FBI or other local authority messages, modern crypto-malware evolved to be more effective and efficient.
 In recent years, the cybersecurity landscape has seen a significant rise in this illegal business, as ransomware is becoming more lucrative.

 The main ransomware types: